 Introduction

-Images and diagrams are essential for careers in the fields of science, technology, engineering and mathematics.
+Images and diagrams are essential for careers in the fields of science, technology, engineering, and mathematics.
 However, these crucial sources of information are not accessible to people with visual disabilities.
-The alt text attribute is frequently used to provide a summary of an image, but it is not sufficient for describing complex images, like a diagram of a hydraulic valve, or parts of the body like kidneys etc.
+The alt text attribute is frequently used to provide a summary of an image.
+However, it is not sufficient for describing complex images.
+Examples include a diagram of a hydraulic valve or parts of the body such as the kidneys.

-At this point of time, the most appropriate and cost effective solution for making complex images accessible is the use of extended descriptions.
-It enables authors and publishers to provide longer descriptions in well-structured text.
-The good news is that the HTML and ARIA specifications already have some features for supporting extended descriptions, but there are implementation challenges in the current state of web browsers, EPUB 3 reading systems and assistive technologies.
-Therefore we initiated an activity in our working group for evaluating the implementation shortcomings of different reading environments, and developing the best practices for authoring extended descriptions, which enables the users to understand the images in a wider range of EPUB reading environments.
+At this point in time, the most appropriate and cost-effective solution for making complex content accessible is the use of extended descriptions.
+This enables authors and publishers to provide longer descriptions in well-structured text.
+The HTML and ARIA specifications already include features that support extended descriptions.
+However, there are implementation challenges in current web browsers, EPUB 3 reading systems, and assistive technologies.
+Therefore, we initiated an activity in a DAISY working group for evaluating the implementation shortcomings of different reading environments, and developing the best practices for authoring extended descriptions.
+These practices enable users to understand images across a wider range of EPUB reading environments.

-It is possible that the recommendations for EPUB 3 environments provided in this report are a little different from the recommendations for the web environment.
-Though most of EPUB 3 reading systems use components from web browsers, the reading systems tend to change and sometimes override the web browser functionality, which results in a somewhat different reading experience.
+The recommendations for EPUB 3 environments in this report may differ slightly from those for the web environment.
+Most EPUB 3 reading systems use components from web browsers.
+However, reading systems often change or override browser functionality.
+This results in a different reading experience.

 Recommendations